sschmid/Entitas/README.md

 ### Entity
-You can imagine an entity as a container holding data to represent certain objects in your application.
+An entity is a container holding data to represent certain objects in your application.
 You can add, replace or remove data from entities in form of `IComponent`.
 Entities have corresponding events to let you know if components were added, replaced or removed.

 Here's how you can interact with an entity.
-To enjoy a more natural and more readable API, simply use the code generator that comes with Entitas (see [Code Generator](#code-generator)).
+To enjoy a more natural and more readable API, simply use the code generator that comes with Entitas (see [Code Generator](#entitas.codegenerator)).
 In this example you can see some generated methods for `PositionComponent`, `HealthComponent`, `MovableComponent`.
 ```cs
 entity.AddPosition(0, 0, 0);
 entity.AddHealth(100);